FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 If the user is saving these answers in a password manager, may I suggest "h941TphXOL3h0ws7M0U2" or "relevance-middle-yellow-horoscope".
 The goal is prevent someone from learning the name of a childhood pet from Facebook post and using that information to gain illicit access.

 #### Double blind passwords
-xxx

-A double blind password augments the security of a password factor.
-This is not an independent factor type and is entirely in control of the user.
-As a user, though, you can use it to increase the security of your highest value accounts, such as your email or bank accounts.

-You as a developer cannot enforce the use of a double blind password.
-However, it is an interesting way to increase the security of an account, so deserves a brief mention.
+A double blind password augments the security of a password.
+This is not an independent factor and is entirely in control of the user.
+It can improve the security of the highest value accounts, such as email or bank accounts.
+As a developer, you cannot enforce the use of a double blind password.
+However, it is an interesting way to increase security, so deserves a brief mention.

-The idea is that a user splits a password into two pieces.
+With this technique, a user splits a password into two pieces.
 One is stored in a password manager or other secure location; the other is memorized.
 When the password is entered, both strings are combined to provide the true password.

+Somone could conceivably split a password into more than two pieces and store them in different physical locations as well.
 This is also known as a horcrux, a term from the popular Harry Potter novels.

-This method protects against your password manager being compromised, but not a password being stolen in other ways.
+This method protects against the compromise of a password manager or other password storage mechanism.
+However, if the system which stores the hash of a password is compromised, or the password is discovered in transit, a horcrux won't help.

 ### Who you are

-The final category is "who you are".
-These factors are tied to your physical body or your behavior; they must be shared security with the authentication system.
+Another factor category is "who you are".
+These are tied to your physical body or your behavior; the information must be translated to a digital format and shared securely with the authentication system.

-As a developer, these are really intriguing options: nothing to forget or lose.
-Support for each option, so you'll need to consider that.
+As a developer, biometrics are really intriguing: nothing to forget or lose.
+Support varies for each option, however.

-In addition, people's bodies change over time, so these factors should have some room for error.
-Make sure you include other options or have a fallback plan when someone has a new haircut.
+In addition, people's bodies and behaviors change over time, so these factors must have room for error.
+While a password or code can match exactly, biometric solutions are more likely to provide a certain percent of accuracy.
+Allow other factors to be used or have a fallback plan when someone has a new haircut.

 #### Physical biometric

-These factors identify you based on your body.
+These factors identify users based on their body.
 Examples include facial recognition, which identifies a user from the shape and look of their face, fingerprint scanning, voice identification, and retinal scanners, which look at the variations in the tissue of a user's eye.

-This type of factor is difficult to lose or forge.
+As you might expect, this type of factor is difficult to lose or forge.

-To implement authentication using biometric factors as a developer, first choose your solution.
-Make sure you understand which hardware is required and how widespread access is, what the error rates are, whether the solution's test population matches your own, and what software support is needed to implement this choice.
+To implement authentication using biometric factors, first choose a solution.
+Make sure you understand the required hardware and the access to it which your user audience has, what the error rates are, whether the solution's test population matches your own, and the software libraries needed to implement it.

-An alternative is to use what is integrated with the operating system which your application's users have.
-All of the major operating systems for both phones and computers have some level of support for these solutions.
+You could also use biometrics integrated into the operating system where your applications are running.
+All major operating systems for both mobile phones and computers have some level of support for a biometric solution.

 * Android has the [Biometric library](https://developer.android.com/jetpack/androidx/releases/biometric).
 * iOS supports [Face ID and Touch ID](https://developer.apple.com/design/human-interface-guidelines/ios/user-interaction/authentication/).
 * Windows has [Windows Hello](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/windows-hello), which integrates with hardware such as a fingerprint scanner.
 * MacOS has [Touch ID](https://support.apple.com/guide/mac-help/touch-id-mchl16fbf90a/mac).

 If you are building web applications, use the [WebAuthn W3C standard](https://www.w3.org/TR/webauthn-2/), which lets the browser access the operating systems biometric implementations.
-We'll cover this in more detail below.
+We'll cover this topic in more detail below.

 #### Behavioral biometrics

-This category of biometrics uses your behavior to identify and authenticate you.
+This category of biometrics utilizes user behavior to identify and authenticate someone.

-An example of this is gait recognition technology, though this is mostly used for user identification rather than authentication.
+An example of this is gait recognition technology.
+This is primarily used for identification rather than authentication.

-Another option is your keystroke pattern; that is, how you type, the rhythm of your keystrokes, the errors you make and the timing between key strikes.
+Another option is keystroke pattern recognition; that is, how a user types, the rhythm of keystrokes, the errors made, and the timing between key strikes.
 Done properly, this can identify a user without any action on their part, and could be a complement to some of the more explicit factors mentioned above.

 However, there's wide individual variation, even within a single day, of keystroke patterns, which can be problematic.
 A [study from 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3835878/) determined "The literature study suggested that keystroke dynamics biometrics are unlikely to replace existing knowledge-based authentication entirely and it is also not robust enough to be a sole biometric authenticator."